Gabrain24/cscanner/README.md

 A simple script to scan C files for vulnerable functions

 ------------------
+## Requirements
+This script requires Python3 and the `argparse` module.
+It has been tested on Python 3.8.10.

-## Installation
+## Configuration
 Download the zip file and extract it to a directory of your choice.
-Then run the `cscanner` file.
+Then run the `cscanner.py` file using Python3.

 ## Usage
 `cscanner.py [-h] [-nh] path`